From toning the skin to cooling hot feet, hydrosols have lots of practical uses.

 - Ylang-ylang – sweet and emotionally uplifting, said to be ideal for oily skin

 A bit of historyThere was a time way back when (we're talking before the Middle Ages) when essential oils were seen as an unimportant by-product of the water distillation process of botanicals.
 It was hydrosols people were after.
 Along with infused vegetable oils and all sorts of other ointments, hydrosols were used by the Egyptians, Greeks, and Romans for healing purposes.

 In time, essential oils overtook hydrosols in popularity, largely because they were so much lighter and cheaper to transport, and they were also viewed as more precious.
 By the early 20th century, hydrosols were even being discarded once essential oils had been extracted.
-Recently the pendulum has swung the other way, and there's once again a demand for these potent, ready-to-use waters, and it's easy to see why.
+Recently the pendulum has swung the other way, and there's once again a demand for these waters, and it's easy to see why.